Note: Ensure that you only have one Keeper extension installed.

 This will NOT automatically change the website's existing login password.
 You must still visit the corresponding website's "Change Password" form to update the old password to match the new, stronger password.
 Click here to learn how to easily change your password with KeeperFill.

 KeeperFill makes it easy to change your passwords.
-When a user visits a site's "Change Password" form, you will receive a prompt from Keeper asking if you would like help changing your password.
+When a user visits a site's "Change Password" page, you will receive a prompt from Keeper asking if you would like help changing your password.
 By clicking Yes, Keeper will run a wizard that walks you through a few quick steps to change your password and simultaneously update the record in your vault.
 These steps will include a series of prompts detailing the following actions:

 Autofill your old/current password